Getting to know Nowruz

 Fire Festival (Chaharshanbe Suri)

-Persian New Year celebration starts on the night of the last Tuesday of the year and on this day, people celebrate Chaharshanbe Suri with peculiar customs and light a fire with every family on the roof or the surrounding area of their house and jump over it and believe by jumping over the fire, all diseases will be removed from the person.
+People start the Persian New Year celebration on the night of the last Tuesday of the year.
+On this day, they celebrate Chaharshanbe Suri with unique customs.
+Families light fires on their rooftops or around their houses and jump over the flames.
+They believe that by jumping over the fire, they remove all diseases and impurities from themselves.
 Eavesdropping, spooning, jar breaking, reciting the Shahnameh, etc., are among the most important customs of the Chaharshanbe Suri, which are still prevalent in some regions.

 Housecleaning